-For example, larger LWOs and SWOs mean that the holes in the mesh are larger, which improves air flow for the expanded metal mesh basket.
-Meanwhile, thicker and wider strands tend to be stronger than thinner strands.
+For example, larger LWOs and SWOs mean the holes in the mesh are larger, which improves air flow for the expanded stainless steel mesh basket.
+On the other hand, thicker and wider strands tend to be stronger than thinner strands.

 Comparing LWO and SWO against LWD and SWD helps to confirm the width of metal strands and overall open space of the mesh.
 For example, if the SWD and LWD of the mesh is 0.5” and 1”, and the SWO and LWO is 0.4” and 0.8”, then the width of the bond should be approximately 0.2” x 0.4”.
 This would provide a strand width of 0.1”.
 This would also create an open space of roughly 0.5 inches squared for each opening in the mesh.

 As noted above, stainless steel expanded metal mesh has a wide variety of applications across several industries.
 Some applications companies have used these incredibly tough and resilient baskets include:

 Several automotive parts manufacturers and companies in the aerospace industry have used stainless steel expanded metal baskets to hold their heaviest metal components as they were moved from one process to the next.

 Why use grade 316 stainless steel for parts storage?
 In these cases, the baskets were doing more than just holding the parts—most steel alloys would have enough tensile strength for that.
 Instead, the baskets would often need to be able to withstand exposure to chloride-based solutions or salt-enriched air.
 Here, the superior chemical resistance of grade 316 stainless was needed to ensure the long-term viability of the basket.